 - Alignment – To decide this aspect, you can use the attribute of “data-align = ”.

 - User Name Display – By default, the Follow Button displays your user name or website name, but you can disable it using “data-show-screen-name = false”.

 These are the most basic options for customizing the Follow Button.
-In fact, you can also decide whether to use an IFRAME or whether to display the function of Twitter tailoring of your content.
-You can check the coding stuff from this page.
+In fact, you can also decide whether to use an IFRAME or whether to display the function of Twitter tailored to your content.
+You can check the coding stuff from the Twitter official webiste.